mathiasrw/argmate/README.md

 ### ideas
-- flag to expand output to alias names
+- Flag to outoconvert _ values to int when convertable? (like deno)

 ---